MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Shotzo.md

 The enemy shoots three times upwards after a few seconds of reload time.
 #### Shoot Turn
 The enemy shoots and turns to the next direction available.
+#### Shoot Up
+The enemy shoots three times downwards after a few seconds of reload time.
+Each shot moves the enemy upwards and while it's charging, the enemy moves downwards.